olaurino/mapping-vodml/004-normative.md

 its attributes assume.
 See the VO-DML document [@vodml] for more information.

-In explicit serialization languages [TBD must define and discuss this term earlier in this document, say in section 3] such as XML Schema or the relational model there is support for representing this relation.
+In explicit serialization languages (**TODO** must define and discuss this term earlier in this document, say in section 3) such as XML Schema or the relational model there is support for representing this relation.
 E.g. XML schema allows one to define an attribute of type ID, which must have a value unique in the document.
 Another element can “refer” to this